ohakgrete/MISP-to-PROXY/README.md

  # MISP + Pi-hole Installation Guide

- This README provides step-by-step instructions for installing both **MISP** (Malware Information Sharing Platform) and **Pi-hole** on a Debian-based system (tested on Debian 12).
+ This README provides step-by-step instructions for installing both **MISP** (Malware Information Sharing Platform) and **Pi-hole** on a Ubuntu-based system (tested on Ubuntu 24.04).
 The process uses the official installation scripts from each project’s GitHub repository.

  ---